“Simplicity is the ultimate

 And this pattern is repeated in cities across the United States and around the world.

-Finally, the seventh way that theatre matters -- and this one applies to some kinds of theatre more than others -- is that it influences the way we think and feel about our own lives and encourages us to take a hard look at ourselves, our values, and our behavior.
+Finally, the seventh way that theatre matters -- and this one applies to some kinds of theatre more than others -- is that it influences the way we think and feel about our own lives and encourages us to take a hard look at ourselves, our values,

 ADaMS's FOCUS~Social Infrastructure~in regions and suburbs